 Former senior general secondary education (HAVO) or pre-university education (VWO) diploma based on subject combinations.
-These diplomas

-ECTS European Credit Transfer System.
-The system that is used to exint order to facilitate international comparison.
+These diplomas were issued before the HAVO and VWO profiles were introduced (from 1998).
+European Credit Transfer System.
+The system that is used to express credits in order to facilitate international comparison.
 See also: credits.